remio vs NotebookLM: Always-On Capture vs Upload-Only AI

 If you work primarily with a defined document set, such as academic papers, reports, or PDFs, and want to analyze them deeply with AI, NotebookLM is a straightforward fit.
 Its source-grounded answers and Audio Overviews make it effective for students absorbing dense reading material before an exam or deadline.

-If you want an AI agent that deeply understands your business or research context — automatically accumulating the most personal and work-related information from meetings, browsing, and files — so that every AI response is tailored to your actual scenario without repeatedly finding and sending materials, remio fits that need.
-The context accumulation model suits researchers who move between many sources over long projects and cannot predict in advance which context will matter at synthesis time, because remio already knows what matters to you.
+If you want your entire work context, including meetings, browsing history, and local files, to become searchable without manual effort, remio fits that need.
+The passive capture model suits researchers who move between many sources over long projects and cannot predict in advance which context will matter at synthesis time.

 If privacy or compliance requirements apply to your research data, remio's local-first architecture is the more appropriate choice.
 NotebookLM stores data on Google's servers, which may not satisfy institutional data-handling policies.